 Closing a level crossing may mean that we need to divert you to where a nearby alternative exists or along a new public route to a nearby alternative.

-In order to secure the powers necessary to implement the proposals, such as the dedication of public rights of way across private land, extinguishments of existing rights and alteration of rights including downgrading of roads, we will be applying for three Transport and Works Act Orders (TWAOs) to the Secretary of State for Transport.
-The TWAO applications will be grouped by county as below and we expect to submit these in spring 2017.
+In order to secure the powers necessary to implement the proposals, such as the dedication of public rights of way across private land, extinguishments of existing rights and alteration of rights including downgrading of roads, we are submitting in March 2017 three Transport and Works Act Orders (TWAOs) to the Secretary of State for Transport.
+The TWAO applications are grouped by county as below.

 - The county of Suffolk (The Suffolk Level Crossing Reduction Order);